Finance Barometer 2021 Credit Report Loan Statistics

 The 5 countries with the most significant increase in absolutely positive “much higher” votes were the Netherlands (+128%), Ukraine (+105%), Slovakia (+48%), Estonia (+46%), and Spain (+43%)

-Spain was the only country that recorded a significant increase in both “much higher” and “much lower” sentiment votes, which suggests that milder positions were less favorable and that its public opinion became more polarized.
+Spain was the only country with a significant increase in “much higher” and “much lower” sentiment votes.
+This suggests milder positions were less favorable, and public opinion became more polarized.

 2020 – 2021 Credit Sentiment Global Vote Distribution